Shopify/polaris/polaris.shopify.com/content/components/tile/index.md

   value: Alpha
   message: This component is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
 examples:
-  - fileName: tile-with-spacing.tsx
+  - fileName: tiles-with-spacing.tsx
     title: With spacing
-  - fileName: tile-with-columns.tsx
+  - fileName: tiles-with-columns.tsx
     title: With columns
 ---